Q: My student is failing a class. What should I do?

 A: myStudent is an online grade book used by Pasco County Schools and it provides valuable information about grades, attendance and more.
-You might be able to find out why your student is doing poorly by looking at myStudent.
+You might be able to find out why your student is doing poorly by looking at their individual grades on myStudent.
 Many times, a low grade is the result of the student not turning in work.
-If you have additional questions, we recommend you contact your child’s teacher(s) to discuss grades and ways in which the student can improve.
+If you have additional questions, we recommend you contact your student’s teacher(s) to discuss grades and ways in which the student can improve.
 Email is the most efficient way of contacting teachers.
 You can find a list of email addresses here.
 Alternatively, you may call the school and ask to leave a message for the teacher to call you.

 Q: How can students request to see their counselor?

 A: Students can sign up to see their counselor in the guidance office or they can submit an online request by clicking here.
 If the student has a quick question, they are more than welcome to email their counselor; this is usually the quickest method.